SamWololo/Threatened-Species/README.md

 I have begun my project write-up in html Rmarkdown format.
 So far I have begun writing an introduction, but am struggling to open up on my project.
 The angle I'm thinking of is why we should be concerned about turtle conservation - why the project matters.
 This can segue into the next paragraph which might be about the macroecological tools I used, though this may become repetitive when in concert with the methods section.

 I am struggling to make a table of IUCN statuses, which I once had.
 I am now getting a table of 273 rows, but I only want something that describes how many species I have for each status.
 I need to ask about this tomorrow.

+Questions For Susy:
+How to make table (I managed but the old vectors remain - why?)
+Is how I reference my dataframes ok?
+Good for reproducibility and legibility?